reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 19. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200
 20. [[NR Insights] IDOR - Modify the filter settings for any NR Insights dashboard through internal_api endpoint](https://hackerone.com/reports/459443) to New Relic - 25 upvotes, $2500
 21. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 24 upvotes, $0
-22. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 17 upvotes, $500
+22. [Stored XSS firing at transaction map (applicationName field)](https://hackerone.com/reports/549084) to New Relic - 17 upvotes, $2500
-23. [Open redirection ](https://hackerone.com/reports/207285) to New Relic - 17 upvotes, $0
+23. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 17 upvotes, $500
-24. [Stored XSS firing at the "Add chart to note" popup](https://hackerone.com/reports/566400) to New Relic - 16 upvotes, $2500
+24. [Open redirection ](https://hackerone.com/reports/207285) to New Relic - 17 upvotes, $0
-25. [Stored XSS firing at transaction map (applicationName field)](https://hackerone.com/reports/549084) to New Relic - 16 upvotes, $2500
+25. [Stored XSS firing at the "Add chart to note" popup](https://hackerone.com/reports/566400) to New Relic - 16 upvotes, $2500
 26. [A user with restricted privileges is able to view Phone Number + Billing Email of account owner](https://hackerone.com/reports/197059) to New Relic - 16 upvotes, $0
 27. [Stored XSS via "my recent queries" selector in NRQL dashboard builder](https://hackerone.com/reports/626082) to New Relic - 15 upvotes, $2500
 28. [[NR Synthetics] (IDOR) Ability to see full name associated with other New Relic accounts through workaround of #255894](https://hackerone.com/reports/267636) to New Relic - 15 upvotes, $1500